Our Programs

 Located at 92 N. Main Street in Washington, PA, the Teen Center was opened in 2008.
 The Teen Center is run by local teens; Dr. Podgurski hires and trains six – ten 17-18-year-old teens every May.
 Last year’s team mentors the new staff in June and the new team takes over in July.
 The teen staff are backed up by Dr. Podgurski’s W & J students and peer educator alumni under 25.
 All activities are teen driven.
 Teens 13 – 18 are always welcome.

 The Center is open every Monday – Friday evening.
-Hours vary by the event.
-Monday nights are Dungeon and Dragon nights and the Center is open from 3 – 8 PM.
-Tuesday and Thursday nights the Center offers free tutoring (by appointment) and opens from 3 – 7 PM.
-Wednesdays are Peer Educator nights and are open from 3 – 8 PM.
-Fridays are open 3 – 7 PM, unless a Movie Night is held, when the Center remains open until 10:30 PM.
+The Center is open from 3:30 – 8 PM.
+Tuesday and Thursday nights the Center offers free tutoring.
 Special events, like Peer Educator Trainings, are held on the weekends.

 Peer educators

 Begun in 1995, these young people are trained to teach with Dr. Podgurski and her staff.
 A comprehensive, 12 hour training prepares young people to share their wisdom and find their voices.
 Teens teaching younger students – 7th graders are typically targeted – are an extremely effective way to help with message retention.
 Dr. Podgurski often says a message given by an older teacher is a whisper compared to the shout of a peer educator.
-To date, over 15,000 peer educators have been trained.
+To date, over 20,000 peer educators have been trained.
 They go on to become leaders in college as RAs and peer leaders, they move onto the military where they excel and quickly move up in rank, and they enter the workforce as managers and leaders.
-Peer Educators have taught professionals at national conferences with Dr. Podgurski since 1997.
-They meet every Wednesday at the Common Ground Teen Center.
-They have their own teaching manual, available on Amazon.
+Peer Educators have taught professionals at national conferences with Dr. Podgurski since 1995.
+They meet every Thursday at the Common Ground Teen Center.